 Quarried in Brazil, this creamy, bone-white stone features dense clusters of onyx speckles with lower-contrast accents of light pewter and smoky tan accents.
-Beloved by decorators for its subtle shimmer, Salinas White is wonderful for both interior and exterior applications.
+Beloved by decorators for its subtle shimmer, Salinas White is lovely for both interior and exterior applications.
 As with other light granites, Salinas White, which is comparatively consistent in terms of variation, is heralded for its versatility.
-While it coordinates well with many colors and decorating styles, it offers remarkable contrast to dark woodwork in traditional settings.
+While it coordinates well with many colors and decorating styles, it remarkably contrasts dark woodwork in traditional settings.

 At $58 to $65 per square foot installed, Salinas White is a mid-range white granite.

 9. White Ice

 When homeowners talk about White Ice granite, words like “love” and “obsessed” frequently enter the conversation.
 This versatile and chic shade from Brazil has a snowy sheen accented by dark veining in hues of blue and gray.
 The result?
 A sleek and streamlined look that’s an ideal addition to contemporary, cool-toned kitchens.
 While many shades work well with White Ice, grays, metallic and stainless steel appliances are powerful choices for this light granite with minimal movement.
 Dark neutrals deliver contrast that truly “pops.”

 Priced at $58 to $65 per square foot installed, White Ice offers transformative appeal to many living spaces.